DailyDreaming/gitlab-setup/README.md

 # Set Up a Domain
 First, my organization forbids access to google's domain service for some reason, so I had to register my domain elsewhere.
 There should be no reason why this couldn't be handled in terraform for a google domain, I just could not do so for institutional reasons.
 So setting this up takes a little more effort:

-1. Register a domain somewhere.
-I chose AWS's Route 53 because it was easy and available, but any provider should be fine.
-AWS said it might take up to 3 days to register, but in reality it took about 3 minutes.
+1. Register a domain somewhere, any provider should be fine.
+My provider said it might take up to 3 days to register, but in reality it took about 3 minutes.
 1. Once the server is spun up, it will have a static IP and you will have to come back to this domain and add a "Record Set".
 Use a simple record set type A (the other record sets NS and SOA should already exist and have been created for you; don't touch these), adding the IPv4 address, and a TTL (I choose the default, which was 300 seconds).
 Once this is done, this won't work immediately, but after a short wait, your hosted gitlab server login should appear at this domain.

 # Set Up an SSH Key Pair as a Google Secret